blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 ## Build Environments

-Many of the wallet modules require dependencies that are not normally included in browser builds (namely the node builtin modules such as `crypto`, `buffer`, `util` etc).
+Many of the wallet modules require dependencies that are not normally included in browser builds (namely the node built-in modules such as `crypto`, `buffer`, `util` etc).
 If you are having build issues you can try the following bundler configs to resolve these dependency issues:

 ### Webpack 4